feedmypixel/feedmypixel.github.io/README.md

 ```

 ### Releasing to Production
-Once you have pushed your changes on `develop`:
+Once you have committed and pushed your changes to `develop`:
-- run `npm run build`
+- `npm run pre:deploy`
-- checkout `master`
-- copy work from `./dist` to relevant folders
 - commit work
 - push to `master`